-I am purchasing my first flat in Stoke Bishop benefiting from help to buy.
-The developers refused to move on the amount so I negotiated 6k of additionals instead.
-The sale representative told me not reveal to my solicitor about this deal as it will affect my mortgage with the lender.
+I am purchasing my first flat in Stoke Bishop with a loan from Bank of Scotland.
+The sellers would not budge the amount so I negotiated five thousand pounds worth of additionals instead.
+The estate agent advised me not disclose to my lawyer about this extras as it will impact my mortgage with Bank of Scotland.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.